-It’s no secret that shift work can take a toll on your physical well being, emotional state, and your mental health.
+It’s no secret that shift work schedules can take a toll on your physical well-being, emotional state, and your mental health.
 In industries that require 24-hour-services or work weeks that operate around 12-hour shift rotations, there can still be some resistance when bouncing from week after week.

-Over time, the hobbies you once loved may get pushed to the side and burnouts may come creeping in resulting to emotions of disconnect, isolation, and possibly unfulfillment.
+Over time, the hobbies you once loved may get pushed to the side and burnouts may creep in, resulting in emotions of disconnect, isolation, and possibly unfulfillment.

 Changing your lifestyle is challenging but achievable.
 Like most of the other things in life, it’s the act of balance that genuinely affects the quality of your life.

-Now it’s time to dive in.
-Here are 15 tips to enhance your quality of life when shift work may be weighing you down:
+Here are 15 tips to enhance your quality of life when shift work may be weighing you down.

 Recently, I have come to realize that I’m much more of a morning person than I am a night owl.
 I write better, my focus is clear, and I feel as if I’m working at my optimal level.
 Discovering this was a game-changer and has helped me grasp an understanding of how to show up physically and mentally at work.

-A good starting place is taking notice of the small things that work and doesn’t work for you:
+A good starting place is taking notice of the small things that work and don’t work for you:

 - Does coffee actually make me crash when I start my shift at 11 p.m.?